Shadan-Harness/Sentinel/README.md

 ## Introduction

-As distributed systems become increasingly popular, the reliability between services is becoming more important than ever before.
+As distributed systems become increasingly popular, the reliability between services is becoming more important than ever beforeu.
 Sentinel takes "flow" as breakthrough point, and works on multiple fields including **flow control**, **traffic shaping**, **concurrency limiting**, **circuit breaking** and **system adaptive overload protection**, to guarantee reliability and resilience for microservices.